KILLEEN, TX — After receiving three separate federal grants, Friends in Crisis homeless shelter will stay open for a year.

-A motion to reopen Friends In Crisis homeless shelter passed earlier this month, allowing the shelter to reopen by Aug.
+A motion to reopen Friends In Crisis homeless shelter passed earlier in July, allowing the shelter to reopen by Aug.
 9. They were able to quickly raise the funds, bringing their opening date up to Friday, July 26.

 The shelter was cleared and cleaned for sanitation on July 15, and reopened its doors July 26 at 3 p.m.

 Friends In Crisis, which hosts more than 75 people a night, was forced to temporarily shut down for the first time on May 14.
 The facility first opened in 2015.